cryptocoinjs/cryptocoinjs.com/markdown/index.md

 The library that bundles everything is located here: [https://github.com/cryptocoinjs/cryptocoin](https://github.com/cryptocoinjs/cryptocoin).
 The NPM module is [cryptocoin](https://www.npmjs.org/package/cryptocoin).

 The state of the entire bundle is unknown.
 Development moves quickly with each individual module and packaging up a release in the larger module is tedious and error prone.
-The state the large bundle is unknown.
+The state of the large bundle is unknown.

 Use In Production